awslabs/aws-sdk-ios-samples/IoT-Sample/Swift/README.md

 	let IOT_ENDPOINT = "https://xxxxxxxxxx.iot.<region>.amazonaws.com" // make sure to include "https://" prefix
 	```

     Note: The endpoint can be found under [IoT Home](https://console.aws.amazon.com/iot/home).
-Once there, scroll down and click Settings on the left side.
+Once there, scroll down and click Settings on the side navigation on the left side.
+For Certificate details, navigate to ***Secure > Certificates*** and select the specific certificate to view certificate details such as CommonName (CN), OrganizationName (O), OrganizationUnit(OU), and Country (C).

 1. Add the IoT certificate (IoT identity) to the Xcode project
     1. Follow the instructions below to create the certificate
     1. Place the PKCS #12 archive (.p12) in the same directory as Info.plist